TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          double

    Description
-         This floating point value will be used by the FORMS cObject to compensate the length of the form fields text and input.
+         This floating point value was used by the FORMS cObject to compensate the length of the form fields text and input.

-         This option may be overridden by the property of the same name in the FORMS cObject.
+         This option could be overridden by the property of the same name in the FORMS cObject.

+         **Note:** This property was deprecated in TYPO3 8.7 and is planned to be removed!